kai-harvey/cloudmason/README.md

 ### new-instance

-`mason new-instance -app -name -domain -region -admin`
+`mason new-instance -app -name -domain -region -admin -max -ins`

 Creates a new instance in a specified region.
 An instance is a deployment of an application.
 For example, MyFirstApp could have a test, UAT, and prod instance in us-east-1,us-east-2,and us-west-1.